colindresj/colindresj.github.io/_posts/2013-07-02-the-yellow-blue-lighter.md

 “I mean,” she continues.
 “You can’t just sit around, you know, and wait for things to happen.
 You have to do something about it.
 You shouldn't let things just sit inside of you.
 You have to do something about what you feel.”

-Dennis looks at her coat trapped in the car door and wonders if it looks funny from the outside – a dangling piece of grey cloth flapping in the breeze.
+Dennis looks at her coat trapped in the car door and wonders if it looks funny from the outside &emdash; a dangling piece of grey cloth flapping in the breeze.

 “Okay,” he says without looking at her.